 - Jui Tui Shrine, Soi Phutorn, Ranong Road Soi 4, Phuket Town

-- Sui Boon Tong Shrine (aka Lorong Shrine), Pattana Road, Phuket Town
+- Sui Boon Tong Shrine (also known as Lorong Shrine), Pattana Road, Phuket Town

 - Bang Neow Shrine, Phuket Road, on the south side of Phuket Town